core-wg/senml-spec/draft-ietf-core-senml.md

 EXI.
 The Note field SHOULD contain information about where to find out more information about this label.

 The JSON, CBOR, and EXI types are derived from the XML type.
+All XML numeric types such as double, float, integer and int become a JSON Number.
+XML boolean and string become a JSON Boolean and String respectively.

 New entries can be added to the registration by either Expert Review or IESG Approval as defined in {{RFC5226}}.
 Experts should exercise their own good